browserengineering/book/book/invalidation.md

 Implementing incremental layout is complex, but it's a core part of the web.
 Remember that the web is a *declarative* platform: web pages only concern themselves with *describing* how the page looks, and it's up to the browser to implement that description.
-All of the complexity this creates inside a browser is complexity that web page authors don't have to think about.
+To us browser engineers, creates a whole bunch of complexity.
+But remember that the browser is a platform: implementing these algorithms in the browser means web page authors don't need to implement them instead.
 :::